HenrikBengtsson/future.BatchJobs/README.md

 This is because the assignment relies on what is referred to as a _delayed assigment_, which can only be used to assign stand-alone variables, cf. `help("delayedAssign")`.
 This is also very much like the limitations on what can be assigned via `assign()`.

+### Backend configuration
+The asynchroneous evaluation done by the [async] package uses the [BatchJobs] package as a backend for effectuating the computations.
+This can be configured using the `backend()` function.
+Examples:

+* `backend()` - (default) use `"multicore-1"` iff available, otherwise `"interactive"`
+* `backend("multicore")` - parallel processin using all available cores on the local machine.
+* `backend("local")` - non-parallel processing in a separate R process.
+* `backend("interactive")` - non-parallel processing in the current R session.

+#### Multi-core processing
+Multi-core processing is when multiple R processes are used (instead of the default single-thread single-process R session we are all used to).
+Note that `multicore` processing is not available on Windows (this is a limitation of the R core package `parallel`).
+When specifying `backend("multicore")`, all available cores are used on the machine.
+For heavy computations, this might render the machine very slow and useless for other things.
+To avoid this, one can specify how many cores to "spare", e.g. `backend("multicore=-2")` will use all but two cores.
+Note how the default (see above) is `backend("multicore=-1")`.
+As an alternative, it is also possible to specify the exact number of cores to be used, e.g. `backend("multicore=3")`.

+For more complicated backends (e.g. clusters), one has to use BatchJobs specific configurations, which is explained in the Appendix.

 ## Availability